My cat has a lengthy history of bringing me "gifts."

 constitute a kitty guillotine!

-speed of only ≈1cm/s, so I'm sure she'll get out
+Ultimately, the door only moves ≈1cm/s, so I'm sure she'll get out

-of the way, but I'm not going to risk finding a pinched pet.
+of the way, but I'm not going to risk finding two halves of my cat.

 Engineering tradeoffs!